Similar to RTF template design, Excel template design follows the paradigm of mapping fields from the XML data to positions in the Excel worksheet.

 Map Data Fields and Groups

-Excel templates use named cells and groups of cells to enable BI Publisher to insert data elements.
+Excel templates use named cells and groups of cells to enable Publisher to insert data elements.

-Cells are named using BI Publisher syntax to establish the mapping back to the XML data.
-The cell names are also used to establish a mapping within the template between the named cell and calculations and formatting instructions that are defined on the XDO_METADATA sheet.
+Cells are named using Publisher syntax to establish the mapping back to the XML data.
+The cell names are also used to establish a mapping within the template between the named cell and calculations and formatting instructions defined on the XDO_METADATA sheet.

 The template content and layout must correspond to the content and hierarchy of the XML data file used as input to the report.
 Each group of repeating elements in the template must correspond to a parent-child relationship in the XML file.
-If the data is not structured to match the desired layout in Excel it is possible to regroup the data using XSLT preprocessing or the grouping functions.
-However, for the best performance and least complexity it is recommended that the data model be designed with the report layout in mind.
+If the data isn't structured to match the desired layout in Excel, you can regroup the data using XSLT preprocessing or the grouping functions.
+However, for the best performance and least complexity it's recommended that the data model be designed with the report layout in mind.